MalahatNation/governance-library/local-education-agreement.md

 a.
 If a student attends less than 50% of the school year, the Nation will retain $2,000.00 per student with a minimum amount of $5,000.00 to be placed in the Early Leaver Fund.

 b.
-In the event there are 3 or more Early Leavers in a given year the LEA oversight committee will convene analyze why this occurred and do everything in its power to prevent reoccurrence.
+In the event there are 3 or more Early Leavers in a given year the LEA Oversight Team will convene analyze why this occurred and do everything in its power to prevent reoccurrence.

 ## 17.10.
 The Parties agree that additional services or programs not contemplated by this Agreement may be provided by the Board through agreement by the Parties on the terms and costs for such service(s) and/or program(s).